AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-11-0.md

 - After upgrading Experience Manager Guides to 2025.08.0 version, the option to enable or disable the custom **Acrolinx** tab no longer appears in **Workspace settings**.
 (GUIDES-35261)
 - When a custom CSS is applied to a topic or map, refreshing the browser while in the Editor causes the applied CSS to revert to the default style in the Preview mode.
 (GUIDES-31098)
 - After making a change to a DITA file in the Editor, if you switch to Source view and use **Undo** followed by **Redo**, the changes are not reapplied.
 (GUIDES-24914, GUIDES-25034)
-- When adding an `Xref` element to a map file, the referenced map or topic file is displayed with thier file name instead of the title of the referenced file.
+- When adding an `Xref` element to a map file, the referenced map or topic file is displayed with their file name instead of the title of the referenced file.
 (GUIDES-21759)
 - When adding multiple Schematron files for validation through the right panel of the Editor interface, an error **Schematron file(s) don't exist or have errors** is displayed even if the files added are genuine and have no errors.
 (GUIDES-33731)

 ## Asset management